JK-0001/skills/README.md

 # Solopreneur Skills Library
-A collection of 40 structured playbooks and frameworks for solopreneurs — covering everything from validating your first idea to scaling beyond yourself.
+A collection of 40 structured playbooks and frameworks for solopreneurs, covering everything from validating your first idea to scaling beyond yourself.

 Each skill is a self-contained playbook with step-by-step frameworks, decision trees, templates, real examples, and common mistakes.
 Designed to work both as reference docs and as Claude AI skills.